aspark003/ML_portfolio/anomaly_fraud/README.md

 https://app.fabric.microsoft.com/groups/me/dashboards/1c7a9c3e-5f14-4414-90ed-923cdc4e7027?experience=fabric-developer

-Anomaly Detection & Fraud Risk Dashboard
+Anomaly Detection & Fraud Risk Screening Dashboard

-Unsupervised ML Pipeline + Power BI Analytics
+Unsupervised ML + Regression Deviation Analysis with Power BI

 Project Overview

-This project implements an end-to-end unsupervised anomaly detection system for financial and ledger-style data.
+This project implements an end-to-end anomaly detection and risk screening system for financial and ledger-style data.

-The pipeline detects unusual spending patterns using multiple density-based clustering algorithms, aggregates anomaly signals, and presents results in an interactive Power BI dashboard designed for audit, compliance, and financial oversight use cases.
+The system is designed to surface unusual patterns and material deviations, assign severity, and prioritize records for audit and investigative review using an interactive Power BI dashboard.

-The goal is not prediction, but risk discovery, validation, and prioritization.
+The goal is not fraud prediction, but risk discovery, validation, and prioritization.

+Modeling Philosophy

+The system separates detection from decision-making:

+Machine learning identifies what is abnormal

+Severity quantifies how significant the deviation is

+Binary review flags drive human investigation

+This design mirrors real-world audit and compliance workflows.

-Modeling Approach
+Modeling Components

-The system uses model consensus, not a single algorithm, to reduce false positives and improve confidence.
+Unsupervised Anomaly Detection (Pattern-Based)

+To identify structural anomalies, the system uses model consensus across multiple density-based algorithms:

 Algorithms implemented:

-DBSCAN – density-based anomaly detection
+DBSCAN – density-based outlier detection

-OPTICS – variable density clustering for irregular structures
+OPTICS – variable-density clustering

 HDBSCAN – hierarchical density-based clustering

 PCA – dimensionality reduction for clustering stability

-Isolation Forest (optional reference model)
+(Isolation Forest included as a reference model)

 Each model produces: